 If you’ve spent any time reading about business or pretty much anything related to goals, then you’ve probably heard of SMART goal setting criteria.

-Here’s are a few examples of stupid goals:
+Here’s are a few examples of some goals that a person might set:

 Of course, some of these may sound strange, but goals are really just statements of something you want to achieve.
-Setting SMART goals is extremely important when it comes to reaching your goals.
+Setting SMART goals can help tremendously when it comes to reaching your goals.

 Are your goals specific?
 Do you even know what you want?